 Even if placing consciousness at the foundation resolves the “hard problem,” if the price is the loss of the capacity to analyze social contradictions, then it is a different kind of “fall.”

-What the foregoing analysis has made clear is that materialist dialectics and Strömme’s consciousness-field hypothesis, while ontologically diametrically opposed, share structurally isomorphic laws of motion.
+What the foregoing analysis suggests is that materialist dialectics and Strömme’s consciousness-field hypothesis, while ontologically diametrically opposed, appear — if we accept the analogical reading offered in the previous part — to share a structure that admits of being read as the same form of laws of motion.

-The interpenetration of opposites, the transformation of quantity into quality, the negation of the negation — these laws appear in the same form whether the starting point is “matter” or “consciousness.”
-Like left and right hands, they stand in a mirror relation while sharing the same skeletal structure.
+The interpenetration of opposites, the transformation of quantity into quality, the negation of the negation — these laws can be read as appearing in the same form whether the starting point is “matter” or “consciousness.”
+Like left and right hands, they look as if they stand in a mirror relation while sharing the same skeletal structure — a heuristic image, not a proven identity.

-This fact suggests a possibility: the laws of dialectical motion are a more fundamental structure that precedes both matter and consciousness.
+This reading suggests a possibility: the laws of dialectical motion are a more fundamental structure that precedes both matter and consciousness.

 Miura located the laws of dialectics as “laws inherent in the material world.”
 Strömme (without using the word dialectics) described isomorphic laws as “inherent in the consciousness field.”
 But if a structure common to both exists, that structure may belong to a third level irreducible to either matter or consciousness.